cabforum/netsec/docs/NSR.md

 ### 4. Vulnerability Management

-The CA MUST implement the policies and procedures in this Section for identifying, evaluating, and resolving security vulnerabilities.
+The CA MUST implement the policies and procedures in [Section 4](#4-vulnerability-management) for identifying, evaluating, and resolving security vulnerabilities.

 These policies and procedures MUST apply to all Certificate Systems.

-These policies and procedures SHOULD apply to Security Support Systems.
+These policies and procedures SHOULD apply to Security Support Systems and Network Boundary Controls.

-#### 4.1 Inventory of Certificate Systems

-The CA MUST define an inventory of Certificate Systems.
+Effective 15-Apr-2026, these policies and procedures MUST apply to Security Support Systems and Network Boundary Controls.

-#### 4.2 Intrusion Detection and Prevention
+#### 4.1 Intrusion Detection and Prevention

-The CA MUST protect the systems in the inventory of Certificate Systems against common network and system threats using intrusion detection and prevention controls.
+The CA MUST protect the systems in the inventory of CA Infrastructure against common network and system threats using intrusion detection and prevention controls.

-#### 4.3 Vulnerability Management Lifecycle
+#### 4.2 Vulnerability Management Lifecycle

 The CA MUST document and follow a vulnerability correction process that includes: